mautic/documentation/README.md

 #### Images

 As noted above, the images can be placed in the media subfolders.
-The images probablyy isn't possible to upload via the GitHub web interface, but you can upload them to any public URL and link them from there.
+The images probably isn't possible to upload via the GitHub web interface, but you can upload them to any public URL and link them from there.

 ```
 ![alternative text here](http://example.com/images/apple.png "Tooltip text here")